 The following summary financial data reflects the combined assets and results of operations of the Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform of Danaher.
-The Company derived the summary historical and pro forma combined statement of earnings data for the years ended December 31, 2015, December 31, 2014 and December 31, 2013, and combined balance sheet data as of December 31, 2015 and December 31, 2014, as set forth below, from its audited Annual Combined Financial Statements (together, the "Combined Financial Statements"), which are included in the "Index to Financial Statements" section of this information statement and from its unaudited combined pro forma financial statements included in the "Unaudited Pro Forma Combined Financial Statements" section of this information statement.
-The Company derived the summary combined balance sheet data as of December 31, 2013, from the Company's audited Annual Combined Financial Statements.
+The Company derived the summary historical combined statements of earnings data for the years ended December 31, 2015, December 31, 2014 and December 31, 2013, and the summary combined balance sheet data as of December 31, 2015 and December 31, 2014, as set forth below from its audited Annual Combined Financial statements, which are included in the "Index to Financial Statements" section of this information statement.
+The Company derived the summary pro forma combined statements of earnings data for the year ended December 31, 2015 and the summary pro forma combined balance sheet data as of December 31, 2015 from its Unaudited Combined Pro Forma Financial Statements included in the "Unaudited Pro Forma Combined Financial Statements' section of this information statement.
+The Company derived the summary historical combined condensed statements of earnings data for the three months ended April 1, 2016 and April 3, 2015 and the combined condensed balance sheet data as of April 1, 2016 from its Interim Unaudited Combined Condensed Financial Statements which are included in the "Index to Financial Statements" section of this information statement.
+The Company derived the summary pro forma combined condensed statement of earnings data for the three months ended April 1, 2016 and the summary pro forma combined balance sheet data as of April 1, 2016 from its Unaudited Interim Combined Condensed Pro Forma Financial Statements included in the "Unaudited Pro Forma Combined Financial Statements" section of this information statement.
 The Company derived the summary combined balance sheet data as of December 31, 2013, from the Company's audited Annual Combined Financial Statements which are not included in this information statement.
 The historical results have been derived from Danaher's historical accounting records and are presented on a carve-out basis and may not necessarily reflect the Company's results of operations, financial position and cash flows for future periods or what they would have been had the Company been a separate, stand-alone company during the periods presented.
 To ensure a full understanding of this summary financial data, the information presented below should be reviewed in combination with "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A") and the Combined Financial Statements and accompanying notes thereto included in this information statement.

 The summary unaudited pro forma combined financial data presented has been prepared to reflect the separation.
-The unaudited pro forma combined statement of earnings data presented reflects the financial results as if the separation occurred on January 1, 2015, which was the first day of fiscal 2015.
-The unaudited pro forma combined balance sheet data reflects the financial position as if the separation occurred on December 31, 2015.
+The unaudited pro forma combined condensed statement of earnings data presented reflects the financial results as if the separation occurred on January 1, 2015, which was the first day of fiscal 2015.
+The unaudited pro forma combined balance sheet data reflects the financial position as if the separation occurred on April 1, 2016.
 The assumptions used and pro forma adjustments derived from such assumptions are based on currently available information.

-The unaudited pro forma combined financial statements are not necessarily indicative of the Company's results of operations or financial condition had the distribution and its anticipated post-separation capital structure been completed on the dates assumed.
+The unaudited pro forma combined condensed financial statements are not necessarily indicative of the Company's results of operations or financial condition had the distribution and its anticipated post-separation capital structure been completed on the dates assumed.
 Also, they may not reflect the results of operations or financial condition that would have resulted had the Company been operating as an independent, publicly traded company during such periods.
 In addition, they are not necessarily indicative of its future results of operations, financial position or cash flows.